-Justice Robin Jean Daviswas born in Boone County, West Virginia, on April 6, 1956.
+Chief Justice Robin Jean Davis was born in Boone County, West Virginia, on April 6, 1956.
 She is married to Scott Segal, and they have one son, Oliver.
 She received her bachelor’s degree from West Virginia Wesleyan College in 1978, and her master’s degree and law degree from West Virginia University in 1982.
 She was engaged in the private practice of law from 1982 until 1996 at the six-person law firm of Segal and Davis, L.C.
 She concentrated in the field of employee benefits and domestic relations.
 In 1993, she became the first lawyer in West Virginia to be inducted into the American Academy of Matrimonial Lawyers.
 In 1991, the Supreme Court of Appeals appointed her to the seven-person West Virginia Board of Law Examiners, on which she served until her election to the Supreme Court in 1996.
 She initially was elected to an unexpired term and was re-elected in November 2000 and November 2012 to full twelve-year terms.
-Justice Davis served as Chief Justice in 1998, 2002, 2006, 2007, and 2010.
+Chief Justice Davis served as Chief Justice in 1998, 2002, 2006, 2007, and 2010.
+Chief Justice Davis is the Supreme Court’s designee to the Judiciary’s Initiative on Truancy, and in that role she has held dozens of public meetings to encourage collaborative community truancy programs.
 Under her leadership as Chief Justice in 2010, the Court approved Revised Rules of Appellate Procedure, which modernize and comprehensively change the appellate process in West Virginia to provide a decision on the merits in every case.
 The Court in 2010 also approved new Rules of Juvenile Procedure.
-Currently, Justice Davis is the Supreme Court’s designee to the Judiciary’s Initiative on Truancy and in that role she has held more than a dozen public meetings to encourage collaborative community truancy programs.
 In her previous terms as Chief Justice, she initiated a number of programs which have proven to be essential to the Court’s continuing work with children and families and that have allowed the Judicial Branch to remain current with the constant changes in technology.
 These initiatives include the Workers' Compensation Mediation Program; the expansion of parent education programs; Rules on Mass Litigation; the expansion of courtroom technology, including the video initial appearance pilot project; the creation of the West Virginia Trial Court Rules; the establishment of an online Child Abuse and Neglect database; and additions to legal rules governing child abuse and neglect proceedings.
 In 2007 she led the West Virginia delegation to the National Judicial Leadership Summit in New York City, and she was responsible for the Court using a competitive federal grant to initiate the West Virginia Domestic Violence Registry.
 Under her guidance, the Supreme Court Administrative Office also received other major grants which have been used to improve the way the court system handles abuse and neglect cases.
 She expanded the Supreme Court's outreach efforts by taking the Court for the first time in recent years to Wheeling and Charles Town, the beginning of what are now regular out-of-Charleston argument dockets.
 She established the LAWS program for high school students and the Robes to Schools program for all West Virginia school students.
-In 2000, Justice Davis received the Distinguished West Virginian Award from then-Governor Cecil H. Underwood.
+In 2000, Chief Justice Davis received the Distinguished West Virginian Award from then-Governor Cecil H. Underwood.
 In 2008 she received the Graduate of Distinction Award from the West Virginia Education Alliance.
-Justice Davis is the author of several West Virginia Law Review articles, including "A Tribute to Franklin D. Cleckley: A Compendium of Essential Legal Principles from his Opinions as a Justice on the West Virginia Supreme Court of Appeals"; "A Tribute to Thomas E. McHugh: An Encyclopedia of Legal Principles from his Opinions as a Justice on the West Virginia Supreme Court of Appeals"; and "An Analysis of the Development of Admitting Expert Testimony in Federal Courts and the Impact of that Development on West Virginia Jurisprudence."
+Chief Justice Davis is the author of several West Virginia Law Review articles, including "A Tribute to Franklin D. Cleckley: A Compendium of Essential Legal Principles from his Opinions as a Justice on the West Virginia Supreme Court of Appeals"; "A Tribute to Thomas E. McHugh: An Encyclopedia of Legal Principles from his Opinions as a Justice on the West Virginia Supreme Court of Appeals"; and "An Analysis of the Development of Admitting Expert Testimony in Federal Courts and the Impact of that Development on West Virginia Jurisprudence."
 She is the co-author with Louis J. Palmer, Jr., of "Punitive Damages Law in West Virginia” and “Workers' Compensation Litigation in West Virginia: Assessing the Impact of the Rule of Liberality and the Need for Fiscal Reform."
 She is the co-author with former Justice Cleckley and Mr. Palmer of the Litigation Handbook on West Virginia Rules of Civil Procedure.
 She has given numerous presentations at West Virginia Judicial Association conferences and community forums.
-Justice Davis is the most senior member of the Supreme Court of Appeals.
+Chief Justice Davis is the most senior member of the Supreme Court of Appeals.